behzadfarzanegan/behzadfarzanegan.github.io/_pages/about.md

 # About Me

-I am currently a **Ph.D. candidate** at [Missouri University of Science and Technology (MST)](https://www.mst.edu/) in the **Department of Electrical & Computer Engineering**, under the guidance of **Dr. Sarangapani**.
+I am currently a Ph.D. candidate at [Missouri University of Science and Technology (MST)](https://www.mst.edu/) in the Department of Electrical & Computer Engineering, under the guidance of [Dr. Sarangapani](https://ece.mst.edu/people/faculty-directory/jagannathan-sarangapani/).

-My research focuses on **reinforcement learning-based optimal tracking control** for **nonlinear discrete-time systems**, with applications in **robotics and autonomous vehicles**.
-A significant aspect of my work is **lifelong learning-based optimal controllers**, where the controller continuously learns from past experiences to enhance future performance.
-I also emphasize **safety-aware and explainable AI**, ensuring the **reliability and interpretability** of autonomous decision-making systems.
+My research focuses on reinforcement learning-based optimal tracking control for nonlinear discrete-time systems, with applications in robotics and autonomous vehicles.
+A significant aspect of my work is lifelong learning-based optimal controllers, where the controller continuously learns from past experiences to enhance future performance.
+I also emphasize safety-aware and explainable AI, ensuring the reliability and interpretability of autonomous decision-making systems.

-Beyond my core research, I explore **machine learning applications in cyber-physical systems**, including:
+Beyond my core research, I explore machine learning applications in cyber-physical systems, including:
 - **Vision-based robotic manipulation and localization**
 - **Motion planning & perception**
 - **SLAM and mapping for real-world autonomous navigation**